51. Customer-Centricity Circle

 Key Elements

-The three rings of the dial are the following:
+The five levels of interaction drivers are the following:

 Key Insights